Skip to content

 Not crediting is stealing.
 Period.

 If you don’t own the rights to the image and you don’t credit the image owner that is the person/brand/blog/website who created the original photo, you’re stealing.
 This happens to me and my brand Something Turquoise all the time, especially with the “regram” and “repost” features.
 IG users think that using those apps makes it okay to take photos without permission of images they find on other profiles and share them as their own.
 But all of those images live somewhere, either on websites or blogs, and have been created for a reason.
-Before you post, take a second to think of your fellow creatives—then be kind, share with permission, and credit.
-You now know exactly how to give photo credit correctly, so you can go off and spread the love on Instagram and other social media platforms.
+Before you post, take a second to think of your fellow creatives—then be kind, share with permission, and credit, as neglecting to credit the image source can lead to legal problems like copyright infringement.
+Now that you know how to give photo credit correctly, you can go off and spread the love on Instagram and other social media platforms.

 Crediting properly isn’t just the right thing to do—it has benefits for everyone.
 So do your part.
 Go the extra mile.
 Offer photo courtesy.
 And make your various profiles “act” as good as they look.